-Padua is included in the Uniworld's Po River cruise itinerary program operated by the ship River Countess.
-The following table shows an exemplary itinerary with the sequence of ports of call.
-The 7 nights / 8 days roundtrip Venice river cruise (themed "Splendours of Northern Italy and Rome") is priced around USD 8500 pp (lowest category cabin, double-occupancy rates rates).
+Padua is included in the Uniworld's Po River cruisetour schedule of the ship River Countess.
+Next table shows an exemplary itinerary as ports sequence.
+The 7-day roundtrip Venezia cruise is themed "Splendours of Northern Italy and Rome" and priced ~USD 8500 pp (lowest category cabin, double-occupancy rates).

 |07 Jun||Padua, Italy|